🇹🇷 Turkey Nuclear Warheads Hosted

 - Storage and security are managed by the U.S. 39th Weapons Systems Security Group, working alongside Turkish Air Force personnel under stringent dual-key protocols and Permissive Action Links (PALs) to prevent unauthorized use.

-- Following heightened regional tensions, the base’s nuclear vault area has received fortified fences, upgraded alert systems, and strict access control.
-Every nuclear convoy and vault entry operates under rigorous U.S.–Turkish coordination.
+- Following the 2016 coup attempt—which triggered power outages and U.S. precautionary measures including an "ordered departure" of families—the base's nuclear vault area received fortified fences, upgraded alert systems, and strict access control.